 I’m an experienced psychotherapeutic counsellor and a registered member of the British Association for Counselling and Psychotherapy (BACP).
-I work long-term with individuals in our Brighton and Hove practice.
+I work long-term with individuals from our Hove and Lewes practices.

 I see therapy as offering clients a confidential space to step aside from everyday life where we explore difficulties together with curiosity and compassion.
 Working collaboratively and relationally, we uncover, process and come to understand what might be holding you back and open new ways of moving forward.
 My integrative approach means I’ve been schooled in various therapeutic modalities, with my main influences being psychodynamic and relational psychotherapy.
 This enables me to adapt the therapy to your unique and individual needs.